Creamy emerald seafood chowder will make all the other soups green with envy

 Storage: Refrigerate for up to 2 days.

-Where to Buy: The chowder can be made up to the point before adding the seafood, and refrigerated for up to 2 days or frozen for up to 1 month.
+Make ahead: The chowder can be made up to the point before adding the seafood, and refrigerated for up to 2 days or frozen for up to 1 month.

 Ingredients